graphile/crystal/examples/forum/TUTORIAL.md

 > **Warning:** The information in a JWT can be read by anyone, so do not put private information in a JWT.
 What makes JWTs secure is that unless they were signed by our secret, we can not accept the information inside the JWT as truth.

 This allows PostGraphile to securely make claims about who a user is.
-Attackers would not be able to fake a claim unless they had access to the private ‘secret’ you define when you start PostGraphile with the `--secret` option.
+Attackers would not be able to fake a claim unless they had access to the private ‘secret’ you define when you start PostGraphile with the `--jwt-secret` option.

 When PostGraphile gets a JWT from an HTTP request’s `Authorization` header, like so: